ADVERTISING

-Descendants of emigrants visited the community of their ancestors 300 years later
+Descendants of emigrants visited their ancestors' community 300 years later

-A special visit to the Biebesheim Local History Museum attracted international interest: Leila and Brian Smith from Canada traveled to the community from which their emigrated almost 300 years ago deputy museum director and genealogist Thomas Schell , who organized a personal tour of the museum for the Canadian guests during their stay.
+A special visit to the Biebesheim Local History Museum attracted international interest: Leila and Brian Smith from Canada traveled to the community from which their emigrated almost 300 years ago museum's deputy director and genealogist, Thomas Schell , who arranged a personal tour of the museum for the Canadian guests.

-back to 1724.
-Johann Dietrich Wicker , an ancestor of Leila Smith, emigrated with his family from Biebesheim to Hungary .
+The family's history dates back to 1724.
+At that time, Johann Dietrich Wicker , an ancestor of Leila Smith, emigrated with his family from Biebesheim to Hungary .
 Just two years later, he died in the small village of Kalazno , which at that time had only about 100 inhabitants.
 In Hungary, the family name changed over the generations to Wickert .

 Johann Dietrich Wicker and his father were tenants of the Lusthausen estate , which was demolished in the 19th century in the Biebesheim district.
-A memorial plaque on the Lusthausen Bridge and its outline in aerial photographs still commemorate the former estate.
+A memorial plaque at the Lusthausen bridge and the outlines on aerial photographs still commemorate the former estate.
 Several generations later, descendants of the family emigrated from Hungary to Canada .

 Guided tour of the museum and warm welcome

-Thomas Schell guided the Smiths through the local history museum's exhibition, showing them documents and traces of their family history.
-He also explained that many descendants of the Wicker and Wickert families still live in Biebesheim today—including himself.
+Thomas Schell guided the Smith couple through the local history museum's exhibition, showing them documents and traces of their family history.
+He also explained that many descendants of the Wicker or Wickert family still live in Biebesheim today – including himself.

 Hans-Georg Krings also to officially welcome the guests from Canada .
-At the end of the visit, Leila and Brian Smith signed the local history museum's guest book – a symbolic "return" of their family after 300 years.
+At the end of the visit, Leila and Brian Smith signed the guestbook of the local history museum – a symbolic "return" of their family after 300 years.

 (GROSS-GERAU – RED/PM)